Female Future Leaders

 Female Future Leaders Summer School in Cambridge

 The Immerse Education Female Future Leaders summer programme offers a multi-disciplinary exploration of leadership for engaged and motivated young women.
-The programme encompasses a range of subjects from STEM subjects to business and beyond, while also offering students coaching and mentoring from leading tutors.
+The programme encompasses a range of subjects from STEM subjects to entrepreneurship, business and beyond, while also offering students coaching and mentoring from leading tutors.

 In addition to partaking in exciting cultural activities, you will dive into subjects like as politics, business, law and science, through a series of interactive lectures and workshops that are designed to develop your leadership skills.
 Over the course of two weeks, you will explore the role of women in the progress of these subjects guided by expert tutors.